Semiconductor Materials Types Groups & Classifications

 What is a semiconductor Holes & electrons Semiconductor materials Compound semiconductors Silicon carbide, SiC Gallium nitride, GaN

 There are many different types of semiconductor material and each type of semiconductor material has its own properties.

-These different types of semiconductor have slightly different properties and lend themselves to different applications in various forms of semiconductor devices.
+As these different types of semiconductor have slightly different properties they lend themselves to different applications in various forms of semiconductor devices and electronic components.

 Some may be applicable for standard signal applications, others for high frequency amplifiers, while other types may be applicable for power applications and harsh environments or others for light emitting applications - in fact there is a whole host of electronic components and devices that sue semiconductors.
 All these different applications tend to utilise different types of semiconductor materials.

 Semiconductors types / classifications

 There are two basic groups or classifications that can be used to define the different semiconductor types: